Angus distillery captures spirit of rugby legend Doddie in Mistaken Identity Moonshine for MND

 Doddie lost his battle with motor neurone disease in November 2022, aged 52.

-All the profits from sales of the special edition drink will go to the foundation.
+All the profits from sales of the special edition drink – £20 from each bottle – will go to the foundation.

 Its creators say it’s been a privilege to create the spirit – and reveal Doddie’s love of banoffee pie which gives its flavour to Mistaken Identity Moonshine.